 If you’re just starting your journey towards financial independence, trying to save while paying down student loans, a mortgage or other debts can feel overwhelming — and many Americans are not saving nearly enough.

 To make saving easier, GOBankingRates spoke to finance experts to get their best advice on how to make smart money moves.

-Click through to find out how you can start managing and growing your money smartly with expert tips.
+Click through to find out how you can meet your top savings goals.

 Recognize How You Feel About Money

 “Start by identifying your psychological relationship to money,” said Erin Lowry, author of “Broke Millennial: Stop Scraping By and Get Your Financial Life Together.”
 “What’s your earliest money memory and how did it make you feel?
 How do you feel about money today?
 It’s hard to move forward with your financial life without first addressing your mental blocks and triggers.
 Once you truly understand those, then you can start to put systems in place that can protect you from yourself.”

 Click to see which money habits you should steal from your kids.

 “Ideally I recommend that people try to save the equivalent of up to six months of living expenses in an emergency fund just to deal with unanticipated life events,” said Jason Thacker, Head of Consumer Deposits and Payments at TD Bank.
 “This ensures you can continue to navigate life while getting back on your feet.”